target2/submissionUI/docs/tutorial.rst

     .. image:: _static/CreateMouse_edit.png

     d.
 To view the details of a metadata object, select the accession number for that object.
-If an object has already been registered, you do not need to register it again; however, you should check to make sure that all of the fields match your submission.
+If an object has already been registered, you should not need to register it again when you submit new metadata; however, you should check to make sure that all of the fields match your requirements.

     .. image:: _static/Mice_View.png